MqtUA/OllamaVerse/README.md

 - **Chat Deletion**: Delete unwanted conversations
 - **Selectable Text**: All text (both user and AI responses) is selectable for easy copying
 - **Enhanced Chat Bubbles**: Visually distinct chat bubbles with improved styling
+- **System Prompt Configuration**: Set custom system prompts for each chat
+- **Chat History Persistence**: All conversations are automatically saved and restored
+- **Keyboard Shortcuts**: Use Ctrl+Enter to quickly send messages

 ### Response Generation
 - **Live Response Streaming**: See responses as they are generated in real-time